 Assistance to help you with the cost of child care from 2 July 2018.

-What you need to know
+What you need to do

 Who can get it

-You may be eligible for CCS if:
+You may be eligible for CCS if you or your partner:

-- you or your partner are liable for fees for care provided at an approved child care provider
+- are liable for fees for care provided at an approved child care service, and

-- you or your partner meet the residency requirements
+- meet the residency requirements

 How much you can get